What does it mean to use a "feminist approcach to counselling"?

-This style of counselling has evolved from a political movement of women resisting sexism and inequality.
-When modern, North American feminism appeared around the 1970s, it was primarily a movement of white, straight, able bodied, university-educated women.
-Over time it has struggled to include all women in the movement.
-The evolution of feminist counselling is like feminism, in that it has also been challenged to reflect and incorporate all women’s experiences into its practices.
+This style of counselling has evolved from a political movement focused on challenging and resisting sexism and gender inequality.
+When modern, North American feminism appeared around the 1970s, it was primarily a movement of white, straight, cis, able bodied, university-educated women.
+Over time it has struggled to include all those who experience intersecting oppressions in the movement.
+The evolution of feminist counselling is like feminism, in that it has also been challenged to reflect and incorporate all survivors' experiences into its practices.

-As women started breaking the silence of the abuses they had survived—rape, childhood sexual abuse, ritual abuse, rape in marriage and battering—women's groups created spaces where they could share their stories and work toward social change.
-Feminist counsellors are guided by this herstory and so, the he feminist approach to counseling moves away from the traditional view that put the blame on women and places women at the centre of the counseling experience- that is, the issues women bring to their counselors are likely the result of, or their response to, violent acts and their experiences in an oppressive society.
+As survivors started breaking the silence of the violence they had survived—rape, childhood sexual abuse, ritual abuse, rape in marriage and battering, sexual harassment, stalking, and more—they created spaces where they could share their stories and work toward social change.
+Feminist counsellors are guided by this foundational principle and so, the feminist approach to counseling moves away from the traditional view that put the blame on survivors and instead places survivors at the centre of the counseling experience- that is, the issues survivors bring to their counselors are likely the result of, or their response to, violent acts and their experiences in an oppressive society.

 Some features of feminist counselling might include:acknowledgement of power relations in society;